recalbox/recalbox-manager/README.rst

     pip install virtualenv
     virtualenv --no-site-packages .
     bin/pip install -r requirements.txt
+    bin/python manage.py runserver 0.0.0.0:8001

 The first two lines would be needed only the first time.
+The last line init a dummy database (into file ``db.sqlite3``) that is not really used for now.

 Finally, because Git is not available on Recalbox, you should get the repository on your PC before, transfer it to your recalbox and then continue on it with the commands.